JingZhang617/Noise-aware-ABP-Saliency/README.md

 Learning Noise-Aware Encoder-Decoder from Noisy Labels by Alternating Back-Propagation for Saliency Detection
 ![alt text](./eccv_overview.png)

+We provide the pytorch version of our code, and the paddlepaddle version code will be release soon.

 ## Saliency Maps
 We provide saliency map on eight saliency dataset, including DUT, DUTS, ECSSD, HKU-IS, MSRA-B, THUR, PASCAL-S and SOD.